- What We Do

 I believe that optimizing your Facebook page may have a positive impact on your rankings on search engines.
 While it’s not too common, your Facebook page could show up on Google search results, especially if you’re sharing quality content and updates with your fans related to the search query.
 This would allow you to maximize your online real estate by taking a spot in search engines away from your competitors.

-Facebook can also impact local SEO.
+Facebook can also impact your HVAC SEO.
 When you have consistent local listings on social sites and other directories (aka.
 NAP citations), you have a better chance of appearing in the “7-pack” / map section of Google search results, which often show up before the organic listings.
 As an HVAC company, most of your searches will be in your local service area and local SEO will only become more crucial for obtaining traffic and leads from the Web.

 HVAC Facebook Contests